galaxyproject/galaxy-hub/content/usegalaxy/index.md

 - *Functional*: the site provides >90% uptime as monitored by the status page, and participates in automated cross-usegalaxy testing initiatives.

 We're excited to see new services join us!

+## Incubating Members

+These servers might not meet all of the requirements but are aiming to one day!

+- [UseGalaxy.be](https://usegalaxy.be) - working towards public playbooks, anonymous access.
+- [UseGalaxy.ca](https://usegalaxy.ca) - working towards public playbooks, anonymous access.